emacsmirror/meep/docs/comparisons.rst

 - Visual Feedback

-  MEEP shows overlays after cursor motion, to indicate the number that can be used to extend the motion.
+  Meow shows overlays after cursor motion, to indicate the number that can be used to extend the motion.

   MEEP by comparison doesn't use any visual feedback